-How To Build An Audience From Scratch
+How Authors Can Build An Audience From Scratch

 This year I started my first garden - it’s something that I’ve always wanted to do.
 I was excited!
 I went to the nursery to pick out flowers, vegetable plants, herbs, soil and anything else I thought I might need.
 When I got home, I dug on in and started planting.